saxon1964/neovim-tips/README.md

 All pull requests are welcome!
 Send me your tips and I will add them to built-in collection with proper credits.

+## ⚖️ License

+- Unlicense.
+You can find more details in the license file or [here](https://unlicense.org)